How to Develop a Food Delivery App: The Ultimate Guide

 These are the popular delivery business models used by the top players and our clients, along with their pros and cons.

-• The order-and-delivery model.
+EditPros Cons Thereβs no need to build your own delivery network, so itβs relatively easy to operate.
+Because it can only feature restaurants ready to deliver on their own, the menu can be quite limited.
+Take-away kitchens and small restaurants demand it heavily to expand their reach.
+Thereβs little control over food quality, packaging, and delivery times. - The order-and-delivery model.
 As the name suggests, this model covers both ordering and delivery.
 This is the model used by Uber Eats.
-It’s more profitable than the order-only model, as you can charge an additional fee for delivery.
+Itβs more profitable than the order-only model, as you can charge an additional fee for delivery.
 The fee depends on the distance to the customer.
-On the other hand, this model is more complex as it’s necessary to develop the flow for drivers’ onboarding into the system, define the way of payments to them and how to check the delivery quality.
+On the other hand, this model is more complex as itβs necessary to develop the flow for driversβ onboarding into the system, define the way of payments to them and how to check the delivery quality.

 What these three models have in common is the dependence on digital technology to bring their offerings online.